ycpcs/cs400-fall2022-RT/index.md

 -->

-* 10-28-22: Assignment 6 (Milestone 2 Preentation & Demo) is at 11:00am, Wednesday, 11-16-22, with presentation and demo in KEC 123 and the Project Workspace
+* 10-28-22: Assignment 6 (Milestone 2 Presentation & Demo) is at 11:00am, Wednesday, 11-16-22, with presentation and demo in KEC 123 and the Project Workspace

 * 9-29-22: Mid-Semester Peer Evals are due Saturday, 10-29-22 by Noon, via email in PDF form